spencertipping/ni/doc/debugging.md

 ###Hadoop Job killed by SIGPIPE
 Hadoop jobs must buffer all of their input, so you cannot use a bare `r1000` within a mapper, combiner, or reducer within `HS`.
 Instead, use `Bnr1000`, which will buffer excess input to null.

+###Too many partfiles
+The YARN resource manager will get angry

 ##`ni` is installed but my machine can't find it

 Quick rundown of the obvious causes: